- Describe strategies for narrowing a topic for a research paper

 Each of these categories includes several dozen to several hundred specific weapons.

 Can you cover all of these in one paper?
 Sure, if you write a sentence on each one.
 But then you’re not really writing a research paper; you’re writing a list.
-You need to go deep, not wide.
-No one, including you, wants to read a paper that treats a great deal of material in a very superficial manner.
+You need to go deep with your analysis, not wide.
+In other words, you want to fully explore your topic and not treat it in a very superficial manner.

 You continue to survey general information sources on WWII weapons.
 You read a little bit on each of the categories listed in the Second-Level Narrowing tab and decide that the one you are most interested in is artillery.
-OK, but what kind?
+Now what kind?

 - Surface-to-air missiles (SAMS)?